 The lowdown on Basic Economy

 Seen these little pop-ups on our website when booking a flight?
 Basic economy is a new, usually cheaper option when you’re purchasing a ticket.
 The catch?
 Often times, these fares don’t cover the benefits passengers have come to expect, such as overhead space for bags or online check-in.
 All in all, basic economy books you a seat on the plane and not much else.
+Another exception is last-minute flights—when you’re booking with StudentUniverse, our last-minute domestic tickets are usually cheaper than basic economy.

 While this option might be worth it for a quick weekend getaway where you can stuff a change of clothes into the bag, it might not be for longer trips.
 You might end up having to pay more later on if you decide you need a bag, or have to fly back a day early.
 We’ll break down the pros and cons below, so you can know what to expect.